Skip Navigation

 • Service automation: We are implementing technology that ensures trash compactors are only serviced when full, reducing unnecessary pickups and hauling expenses.

-• Digital resources: To reduce paper waste, many of our reports, trainings, policies, and other resources are available digitally.
+• Digital resources: To reduce paper waste, many of our reports, trainings, policies, and other resources are made available digitally.

 • Other diversion programs: In certain geographies, we have pursued other diversion efforts, such as organic waste programs and single-stream recycling.
 We also have programs to manage regulated and electronic waste.